MicrosoftDocs/power-automate-docs/articles/mobile/overview-mobile.md

   - flowmaker
   - enduser
 ---
-# Overview of Power Automate mobile app for Android
+# Overview of the Power Automate mobile app for Android

 Experience the same familiar look and feel of the Power Automate portal with Power Automate mobile app for Android.
 If you've used the previous mobile version, you'll notice some improvements, such as quicker response times and easier navigation.